Show connectivity

 KaltoaClockSync objects hold correction values that can be used to synchronize receiver clocks within an array.
 Additionally, it can also hold receiver position corrections.

 Below is a plot of our receiver array.
 Generally, it’s best to use a single receiver as a reference clock.
-Here, we’ll use the center receiver 3 (sync-tag 62074) as this has good connectivity to all the surrounding ones.
+Here, we’ll use the center receiver 62074, as this has good connectivity to all the surrounding ones.

 # Show connectivity